aesiniath/http-streams/README.markdown

 One of the original motivations for writing http-streams was wanting something that would be usable in RESTful web services.
-Those working in Yesod have the powerful http-conduit package, but that implies having to use Conduits.
+Those working in Yesod have the powerful http-conduit package, but that implies having to use conduits.
 Instead I wanted something that would be compatible with the Snap Framework that I could use within a web service front-end to make onward calls to further servers.